bnbalsamo/cookiecutter-pypackage/README.md

 Review your package before publishing it!

 [This](https://hynek.me/articles/sharing-your-labor-of-love-pypi-quick-and-dirty/) blog
 entry provides a good breakdown of uploading a package to pypi.
-All of the referenced tools should be installed by a ```pip -r requirements/requirements_dev.txt``` in your project virtualenv.

 This template provides several handy tox environments for packaging.